 - One of the most popular Peak Challenges in the world.
 First created in 1957 and modeled after the Adirondack 46er Peak Challenge.

-- All peaks have official trails (except infamous Owls Head, often saved for last, which has an unofficial route to the summit).
+- All peaks have official trails (except infamous Owls Head, often saved for last, which has an unofficial route to the summit that isn't really different than some of the other official trails).

 - Traverse the dramatic alpine landscape of the Presidential Range and climb the highest and most famous mountain in the northeast, Mount Washington.